 Clinton is a very small city located in the state of Arkansas.
 With a population of 2,538 people and two constituent neighborhoods, Clinton is the 110th largest community in Arkansas.

-When you are in Clinton, you'll notice that it is more blue-collar than most other communities in America.
-44.67% of Clinton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Clinton is a blue-collar town, with 44.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Clinton is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Clinton who work in office and administrative support (9.64%), food service (9.52%), and teaching (5.90%).

 As is often the case in a small city, Clinton doesn't have a public transportation system that people use for their commute.

 The per capita income in Clinton in 2010 was $17,526, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $70,104 for a family of four.